Former Islip Town supervisor Peter McGowan dies at 83

 After an unsuccessful bid for Suffolk County Legislature, McGowan, an Islip Town Board member, was appointed supervisor in March 1993, replacing Republican Frank Jones, who stepped down to head Suffolk Off-Track Betting.

-McGowan focused on cutting taxes and was reelected by wide margins on that platform.
-Under McGowan, Islip's residential property owners saw no town tax increases for 13 years.
+McGowan focused on cutting town taxes and was reelected by wide margins on that platform.
+Under McGowan, homeowners saw no town tax increases for 13 years.

 "All I'm interested in is protecting the people in the Town of Islip, and giving them the best bang for the buck," McGowan once said in a Newsday interview.
 "I'll support anybody that I believe will do that, and I'll fight anybody that doesn't do that.
 That's why they put me here."